Whipple10m/pyfzreader/README.md

 - `'i_supply'`: array of size `'num_channels' giving measured power-supply current in each channel.
 - `'i_anode'`: array of size `'num_channels' giving measured anode current in each channel.

+Other data items present in the FORTAN structure are not decoded by the reader as they don't seem to be relevant for the data files that I have.
+Please contact me if you need any of them to be extracted.

+### 10m frame ###

+The [GDF 10m frame structure](https://github.com/Whipple10m/GDF/blob/24572fc741a8f360979dd816c0fdd3b668558353/gdf.for#L413) is decoded into a Python dictionary that contains the following items:

+- `'record_type'`: `'event'`.
+- `'record_time_mjd'`: see above.
+- `'record_time_str'`: see above.
+- `'gdf_version'`: see above.

+Other data items present in the FORTAN structure are not decoded by the reader as they don't seem to be relevant for the data files that I have.
+Please contact me if you need any of them to be extracted.

 ## Understanding the reader ##

 To understand how the reader functions it may be useful to refer to the "Overview of the ZEBRA System" (CERN Program Library Long Writeups Q100/Q101), and in particular Chapter 10, which describes the layout of the physical, logical and data headers in "exchange mode".